seeseekey/JavaStarter/README.md

-# Minimal Java / Maven start project
+# Java starter project

-Minimal template for a starting POM file.
+Starter project for Java based on Maven.
 Generates a fat JAR file containing all dependencies.
 JAR are created with:

 > mvn package